2i2c-org/2i2c-org.github.io/content/infrastructure/intro.md

 <p class="highlight">2i2c believes that transformational science and education should be built on open-source, community-driven, vendor-agnostic tools.
 </p>

+{{% callout note %}}
-**Want a hub for your usecase?** If you're in research and education and you'd like a 2i2c hub for your use-case, we will soon be launching pilot projects to support people like you.
+Want a hub for your usecase?
+If you're in research and education and you'd like a 2i2c hub for your use-case, we will soon be launching pilot projects to support people like you.
 Check out [our contact page](https://2i2c.org/#contact) to stay in touch.
+{{% /callout %}}

+## 2i2c Hubs are controlled by their community

+2i2c's goal is to serve research and educational communities with their own interactive computing infrastructure running in the cloud.
+This means that all 2i2c Hubs...

+- Can be run on a variety of cloud infrastructure - even on your own cloud accounts.
+- Run entirely open source tools and standards - you can take your workflows wherever you wish.
+- Are customizable for your community - provide the libraries, datasets, cloud connections, and resources that fit your need.
+- Are scalable and robust - the technology behind our hubs has been served for communities as small as 2 and as large as 10,000 over the years.
+- Are yours to control - manage your hub yourself or even move it to another provider - you control your infrastructure.

 ## What is in a 2i2c Hub?